Mount Back

-Mount Back is a peak, 650 m high, located 1.5 nmi south of Doris Bay, South Georgia.
+Mount Back is a peak, 650 m high, located 1.5 nmi south of Doris Bay, on the South Atlantic island of South Georgia.

 It was named by the UK Antarctic Place-Names Committee for Squadron Leader Anthony H. Back, Royal Air Force, assistant surveyor with the British Combined Services Expedition of 1964–65, who assisted in the survey of this peak.